GenesisFR/HowToBecomeGoodAtShooters/README.md

 - best used when it's the last mob of a wave or an isolated mob
 - acts as a soft form of CC (the NPC will try to melee you)

+### Difficulty
+- affects how many enemies you face
+- affects how much damage enemies deal
+- affects how much HP enemies have
+- affects how much XP you get by killing enemies and completing activities
+- affects the average veterancy of enemies
+- the number of players also affects all of the above (except XP)
+- hybrid builds become less effective at higher difficulties and player scaling

 ### Group composition (basics)
 - definition: the different builds the group is made of
 - you want the right balance of offense, defense and utility